-- (1) There is established a Central Population Database. - (2) The Registrar of Civil Status shall be the repository of the CPD and shall be responsible for the compilation of the following particulars with respect to every person whose birth has been registered in Mauritius or who becomes a citizen of Mauritius -
+- (1) There is established a Central Population Database.

+- (2) The Registrar of Civil Status shall be the repository of the CPD and shall be responsible for the compilation of the following particulars with respect to every person whose birth has been registered in Mauritius or who becomes a citizen of Mauritius

-- personal particulars (a) NIC number; (i) (ii) surname; (iii) names; (iv) latest notified address; (v) sex; (vi) date of birth (vii) date of registration or naturalisation as citizen; (viii) surname after marriage; (ix) marital status; date of issue of the identity card under the National identity Card Act; (xi) date of marriage; (xii) NIC number of spouse; (xiii) surname of spouse; (xiv) names of spouse; (xv) date of divorce; (xvi) date of death; (xvii) date of loss or renunciation of citizenship; (xviii)photograph; (xix) signature (b) particulars of father - (xx) NIC number of father; (xxi) surname of father; (xxii) names of father; (xxiii)nationality of father; particulars of mother -(c)
+- (a) personal particulars

+- (i) NIC number;

+- (ii) surname;

+- (iii) names;

+- (iv) latest notified address;

+- (v) sex:

+- (vi) date of birth

+- (vii) date of registration or naturalisation as citizen;

+- (viii) surname after marriage;

+- (ix) marital status;

+- (x) date of issue of the identity card under the National identity Card Act;

+- (xi) date of marriage;

+- (xii) NIC number of spouse;

+- (xiii) surname of spouse;

+- (xiv) names of spouse;

+- (xv) date of divorce;

+- (xvi) date of death;

+- (xvii) date of loss or renunciation of citizenship;

+- (xviii)photograph;

+- (xix) signature

+- (b) particulars of father

+- (xx) NIC number of father;

+- (xxi) surname of father;

+- (xxii) names of father;

+- (xxiii)nationality of father;

-- (c) particulars of mother -
+- (c) particulars of mother

-(xxiv)NIC number of mother;
+- (xxiv)NIC number of mother;

-(xxv) surname of mother;
+- (xxv) surname of mother;

 (xxvi)maiden surname of mother;

 (xxvii)names of mother;

 (xxviii)nationality of mother; and

-- (d) such other particulars as may be prescribed.
+(d) such other particulars as may be prescribed.